 **Like Japanese mythology?
 Check out our Oh Gods!
 Series where we retell Japan’s most important myths!
 Start at the beginning with Izanami, Izanagi, and the Creation of Japan!

 Jinmu’s Great Journey East

-After Amaterasu obtained Izumo from Okuninushi, she decided to send some of her descendants to live in the Reed Kingdom.
+After Amaterasu obtained Izumo from Okuninushi, she decided to send some of her descendants to live in Japanese islands.
 They landed in Takachiho, Miyazaki where they lived happily for several generations.
 Jimmu was the fourth son of Ugayafukiaezu no mikoto [鸕鶿草葺不合尊] and Princess Tamayori [玉依姫命], making him a direct descendants of Amaterasu.